RevanthRaman/BrandOS/README.md

 #### ⚡ Powerhouse Features
 1.  **🧬 Decode Your Brand's Soul**: Don't just get data.
 Understand the *psychology* of your buyers.
 We extract your unique Voice, Archetype, and Core Values to build a strategy that feels human.
 2.  **🤖 Dominate the AI Era**: SEO is the past.
-We analyze how **ChatGPT, Perplexity, and Gemini** see you, giving you the playbook to become the "referenced authority" in AI answers.
+We analyze how **LLMs** see you, giving you the playbook to become the "referenced authority" in AI answers.
 3.  **🎨 Instant Visual Legacy**: Stop using generic stock photos.
 Brand Studio generates stunning, on-brand assets that align perfectly with your aesthetic identity.
 4.  **🚀 Content That Converts**: Feed generic copy into the Optimizer and watch it transform into high-converting gold, written specifically in *your* Brand Voice.